ZACCHAEUS – WAS HE REALLY THAT BAD?

 I have heard a number of sermons on this text and every preacher without exception claimed that Zacchaeus was dishonest.
 They simply join

-with the Pharisees and Jews in generalizing instead of investigating what the Bible says.
+with the Pharisees in generalizing instead of investigating what the Bible says.

 Jesus looks at the heart and not on outward appearances.
 He came to seek and to save that which is lost.
 That is why he had time for a